LevInteractive/imageup/readme.md

 # ImageUp for Google Cloud Platform (Storage)

+Imageup is a microservice which handles the heavy lifting of image resizing and uploading to Google Cloud Storage.
+Essentially, you send it a full size image and basic instructions and it will send back an array of hosted images based on those instructions.
+With Imageup, you never need to store images locally on disk which is ideal when running multiple nodes at once.

 It's recommended this be run as a private microservice (most likely within a Kubernetes cluster) because it does not handle any type of authentication.
 That should be done by the application interfacing with this service.